 Now we already know that QuickBooks is an accounting and bookkeeping software, so it’s all about playing with numbers.
 While you won’t have to deal with core mathematical equations and calculations as QuickBooks has its own calculator function, but your probability of catching and fixing problems will increase if you have a sound sense of numbers and are comfortable with your analytical skills.

 Amongst the pile of work that there is, it’s common to make a typing error or to enter a wrong figured data, it is also a possibility that your employer might give you incorrectly recorded figures.
-The bottom line is that you should be familiar enough with compound mathematical formula that the program will be using, in order to notice that if the projected numbers are going wrong, they weren't accurate in the first place.
+The bottom line is that you should be familiar enough with a compound mathematical formula that the program will be using, in order to notice that if the projected numbers are going wrong, they weren’t accurate in the first place.
 Attention to detail, strong analytical skills, proficiency in the numeric system, auditing, spreadsheet formulas and acquaintance with financial calculators are some domains that should be perfected when looking out for a QuickBooks related opportunity.

 It is a crystal clear fact that accounting is the primary domain of QuickBooks and it makes accounting easier; so by default, having a profound knowledge of accounting is a major advantage when dealing with QuickBooks.
 A human accountant’s knowledge will always outdo a computer program.
 On top of that, it’s good to have a knowledge of accounts payable, accounts receivable, balance reporting, balance sheets, T accounts, financial statements, payroll processing, tax filing, and periodic statements.